arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 #### Add A New Member

-In order to add a new member, click on **Add member** in the top right-hand corner.
+To add a new member, click on **Add member** in the top right-hand corner.

 ![Add a new member](assets/members-home.png "Add a new member")